yymao/phys7730/_sources/policies.md

 ## Course Materials and Schedule

-Please visit the course website (this site) for all course materials and [weekly schedule](schedule).

 There is no required textbook for this course.
-Access to required reading will be posted on the course website (this site).
+Access to required reading, labs, and other course materials will be posted on the course website (this site).

 ## Course Components and Grading